-In the forefront of American organists, DIANE MEREDITH BELCHER has performed throughout the United States for over 25 years, in addition to appearances in France and England.
-She began organ study with David Spicer, and made her solo recital debut at age 15.
-Her degrees are from the Curtis Institute of Music and the Eastman School of Music, where she studied with John Weaver and David Craighead, respectively; other teachers include Clarence Watters and Wilma Jensen.
-She is a laureate of both the St. Alban’s (England) and Chartres (France) international organ competitions, and won the American Guild of Organists’ top prize in its professional certification examinations.
+Diane Meredith Belcher began studying organ with David Spicer and made her solo recital debut at age 15.
+She is a graduate of the Curtis Institute of Music and the Eastman School of Music, where she studied with John Weaver and David Craighead respectively; Clarence Watters and Wilma Jensen were also her teachers.
+She is a winner of both the St. Alban’s (England) and Chartres (France) international organ competitions and has won first prize in the American Guild of Organists’ professional certification examinations.